KashfKamal217/AudioListenMet/README.md

 4. Global Average Pooling
 5. Dense Layer (128 units, ReLU activation)

+2. Similarity Calculation
+•	Compute absolute difference (L1 distance) between the two audio embeddings using a custom AbsDif
-The model calculates the absolute difference between encoded features and passes them through a sigmoid function to produce a similarity score between 0 and 1.
+•	Pass the difference through a Dense layer with sigmoid activation to output a similarity score: o	0 → Different audio o	1 → Same audio

 Dataset
 The model was trained on a custom dataset of Urdu alphabet pronunciations (urdualphabets11).
 The dataset contains multiple audio recordings for each Urdu alphabet character, with each recording featuring different speakers and variations in pronunciation.